Get the Skills to Be an IT Professional

 Online Education: Career Training that Fits Your Life

-By devoting just 20-25 hours/week to your course work, you could be ready to start a rewarding professional career in 70 weeks.
+By devoting a minimum of 20–25 hours/week to your course work, you could be ready to start a rewarding professional career in 70 weeks.

 With CD-ED, you’ll train from the comfort of home, but you’re FAR from on your own.
 The experienced CD-ED instructors and guidance counselors take a personal interest in each student’s progress.
-You’ll have unlimited one-on-one support via email, chat, online classroom webinars and toll-free phone calls – even after you graduate!
+You’ll have one-on-one support via email, chat, online classroom webinars and toll-free phone calls.

-You might be learning from the comfort of home, but you still have all the benefits of attending an established, professional college including ongoing Career Placement Assistance.
+You might be learning from the comfort of home, but you still have all the benefits of attending an established, professional college including ongoing Career Services Assistance.

 Paying For School: Get Support to Turn Your Career Goals into Reality